 If you’re not a fan of jalapeño peppers, you can use bell pepper as a substitute.
 You can also use poblano peppers or any other fairly mild pepper you like.
 If you like jalapeño peppers, but don’t have any fresh on hand, you can use jarred and add it in with the tomatoes.

-I used cumin and smoked paprika, which are my two favorite spices to use in Mexican dishes.
+I used cumin and smoked paprika, which are two very popular spices used in Mexican dishes.
 I also used fresh cilantro, another favorite of mine.
 If you don’t like cilantro, you can use fresh parsley instead.

 I also use the juice and zest of a lime.
 This brightens up all the flavors nicely, but you can omit the lime if you’d like.